 So if you decide you want to help a family member for the largest purchase they will make – a house – what is the best way to go about it?
-Give or lend?
+Give money or lend it?
 What about tax?
 What if you need your money back?
+We look at the different options for helping a family member out financially.

 Follow the ‘emergency oxygen’ rule